jpsca/proper/docs/docs/router.md

 /posts/123/lorem-ipsum
 ```

-This is not only faster (and less boring) to type, but also reduce the brittleness of your templates and makes your code easier to understand.
+This is not only faster (and less boring) to type, but also reduce the brittleness of your components and makes your code easier to understand.

 ### 1.3 Configuring the Proper Router